Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Discussion

 HINTS is promising in practical applications in many fields of real-world science and engineering.
 One may build HINTS based on existing numerical solvers, by adding a simple conditional statement to integrate DeepONet in a plug-and-play style.
-Moreover, since DeepONet fits into the regular solver routine, HINTS is fully parallelizable, e.g., it is embarrassingly parallel for the Jacobi version.
-Such parallelizability endows HINTS with unique advantages in multidimensional, large-scale systems with practical interest.
+Upon the completion of a one-time, offline training procedure, the generalizability of HINTS enables its application for accelerating the solution process of a broad array of equations, with different parameters (e.g., source term, boundary conditions), discretizations, and even computational domains.
+Such a wide applicability effectively renders the training cost nearly insignificant. \oldtext{Furthermore, since DeepONet fits into the regular solver routine, HINTS is fully parallelizable.
+In particular, HINTS-Jacobi is embarrassingly parallel, as the update of nodal values requires communication with the neighbor nodes from the preceding iteration, rather than from the current one.
+Furthermore, the parallelizability of HINTS endows it with unique advantages in multidimensional, large-scale systems with practical interest, making HINTS a fast parallel code for problems at scale.} Furthermore, since DeepONet fits into the regular solver routine, the parallelization of HINTS depends solely on the parallelization capability of the employed iterative method.
+For instance, HINTS-Jacobi is inherently parallel, as the Jacobi method is embarrassingly parallel, and the DeepONet contribution can be evaluated at each computing device for the required nodal point.
+This makes HINTS especially well-suited for solving multidimensional, large-scale systems of practical interest.

-HINTS represent a general class of methodology where one integrates operator regressors with standard numerical solvers.
+HINTS represents a general class of frameworks, where one integrates operator regressors with standard numerical solvers.
 While we have systematically studied several instances, future works are still needed for further investigation of this hybrid methodology.
 First, one may investigate other solvers to be integrated on both sides.
-Second, while we focus on the classes of differential equations parameterized by $k(\xvec)$ and $f(\xvec)$ within the equations, other forms of parameterization, such as geometric domain, boundary conditions, etc., are needed for adapting to different problems of interest.
+Second, variability regarding geometric domain, boundary conditions, etc., needed further investigation for different problems of interest.
 Third, a similar methodology may be extended to nonlinear problems, which are of more practical importance and are more difficult to solve.
+Finally, the offline cost of training DeepONet can be greatly reduced by transfer learning as we tackle different problems on diverse geometric domains or set of parameters.